nt246/NTRES6940-data-science/analysis/lesson4-collaboration.md

 ### When you have worked in different parts of the same file

-Now you both have a copy of the `index.Rmd` file.
+Now you both have a copy of the `analysis.Rmd` file.
 Partner 2 can add a new header just under the setup code chunk (e.g. line 12), then pull, stage, commit, push.

 Now Partner 1 can add a note under the `## Including Plots` header around line 22.
 Then try to pull.
 Then commit, and pull, stage, push.